Last Updated: July 29, 2021

-- How certain courses can count toward your degree requirements
+- How certain courses count toward your degree requirements

-- Academic planning for Spring 2021, overall academic planning, and degree progress
+- Academic planning for Fall 2021, overall academic planning, and degree progress

-2. How can I make an appointment with my Go Local Shanghai Academic Advisor?
+2. How do I make an appointment with my Go Local Shanghai Academic Advisor?

-You can make an appointment in NYU Connect.
-Please refer to these instructions.
 All admitted Go Local students can schedule advising appointments with their Go Local Shanghai Advisor via NYU Connect.
-Continuing Go Local students may see an advisor during the Walk In Hours (10 am -noon, Monday through Friday) or make an appointment.
+Continuing Go Local students may see an advisor during Walk-In Hours (10 am - Noon, Monday - Friday) or make an appointment.

-3. When is the deadline for course withdrawal and Pass/Fail option for the Spring 2021?
+3. What are the course withdrawal and Pass/Fail deadlines for Fall 2021?

-Please look at the NYU Shanghai's academic calendar in the Spring 2021.
+Please see the NYU Shanghai's academic calendar for Fall 2021.

-4. How can I find study spaces in Shinmay Building?
+4. How do I find study spaces in Shinmay Building?

-One of the floors in Shinmay will be dedicated as a library and study space.
-There will also be WeWork phone booth spaces, which students can use for a bit more privacy.
-However, there are no individual rooms for private studying and students will not be able to reserve space.
+One of the floors in Shinmay will be a dedicated library and study space.
+There will also be WeWork phone booth spaces, which students can use for more privacy.
+However, there are no private rooms available for individual study.

-Please consult with your home school advisor regarding declaring a minor.
+Ask your home school advisor about declaring a minor.